300 PRC vs 300 Win Mag

 With the extra energy and heavier bullets, it’s not a surprise that the .300 PRC has a stronger recoil.
 The .300 Win Mag is already considered to have a fairly tough recoil, and the .300 PRC adds about 13% more energy on top of that.
 The .300 PRC does shoot from a heavier rifle, which can help make recoil more manageable.
 Recoil can impact your ability to shoot your gun accurately and have stamina over a long day of shooting, so make sure you are prepared to manage the extra recoil and actually need the additional power before leveling up.

 Both the .300 PRC and the .300 Win Mag are long range, big game cartridges.
 The .300 Win Mag has a long history as a celebrated big game cartridge.
 Still, the .300 PRC does offer increased energy and velocity at longer distances.
-While these two cartridges are equally capable of taking even the largest game, the .300 PRC offers you more distance options thanks to its increased power.
+While these two cartridges are equally capable of taking even the largest game, the .300 PRC offers you more distance options thanks to its increased power, heavier bullets, and higher ballistic coefficients.

 Price & Availability